 Gluten Free Sourdough Bread RecipeCrusty, Tangy, and Made with Whole Grain Flours

-A crusty, golden gluten-free sourdough loaf with a soft tangy center and the hearty flavor of whole grain flours.
+A crusty gluten-free sourdough loaf with a soft center and the hearty flavor of whole grain flours.
 This homemade loaf brings all the comfort of fresh-baked bread back to the gluten-free kitchen, from the first warm slice to the last crumb.

 There are few things more satisfying than pulling a crusty loaf of sourdough bread out of the oven.